 Education

-Shanon has been privileged to teach in the Endodontic postgraduate unit at KCL since 2002 where he is involved in the training of next generation of specialists in Endodontics and Restorative dentistry.
-In recognition of his contribution to education and the impact of his clinical research Shanon is also an Honorary Professor at KCL.
+Shanon has been privileged to teach in the Endodontic postgraduate unit at KCL since 2002.
+In recognition of his contribution to education and the impact of his clinical research Shanon was appointed Honorary Professor at KCL.

 Shanon has co-authored 4 textbooks which have been translated into 5 languages.